My GDPR Statement Of Data Protection Compliance

 I aim to respond to all requests within 24 hours.

 Lawful basis for processing data

 If people have emailed me, they have given me their email address.
-I do not actively add it to a list but Gmail, Microsoft Outlook and iCloud will save it.
+I do not actively add it to a list but Gmail, Google Workspace and iCloud will save it.
 I will not add it to any database or spreadsheet unless someone asks me to or gives me explicit and detailed permission.

 If people have subscribed to my mailing list, they have actively opted in with the knowledge that they will receive occasional emails.

 Followers of my newsletter have opted in and are given Unsubscribe reminders with each email.

 People may comment on my Facebook, Instagram, X (Twitter) and Pinterest posts and I may comment back.
 This is standard practice.
 I can only see the data they make publicly available.

 Once I’ve contacted everyone with a reminder about the Terms & Conditions of my holding their data, I regard this consent as confirmed for one year or until the person asks me to remove their data.
 I have never harvested email addresses.
 Any person on my lists has contacted me.